TransLattice

 TransLattice was a software company based in Santa Clara, California that operated from 2007 to around 2016.
 It geographically distributed databases and applications for enterprise, cloud, and hybrid environments.
 TransLattice offered a NewSQL database and an application platform, and was responsible for making Postgres-XL open source.

 History

 TransLattice was founded in 2007 and officially launched in 2010.
-The company co-founders are Frank Huerta, CEO, Mike Lyle, Executive VP of Engineering and Robert Geiger, who previously worked together at Recourse Technologies.
+The company co-founders are Frank Huerta, CEO, Michael Lyle, Executive VP of Engineering and Robert Geiger, who previously worked together at Recourse Technologies.
 TransLattice was based in Santa Clara, California.

 In August 2008 the company received $9.5 million in series A funding from DCM, an early stage capital venture funding company.

 In 2013, TransLattice acquired StormDB, a database-as-a-service startup.
 StormDB's clustered PostgreSQL fork was open sourced in 2014 under the name Postgres-XL.

 The company appears to have gone defunct somewhere between 2014 and 2016, with the website hosting expiring in 2016 and updates on the company's Twitter page ceasing in 2014, due to being unable to build a business around their TransLattice Elastic Database management system.
 Frank Huerta, the CEO, now works at a different company named Curtail.